wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ViewDefinition-SwiftUI.md

 VSM is a reactive architecture and as such is a natural fit for SwiftUI, but it also works very well with UIKit with some minor differences.
 This guide is written for SwiftUI.
 The UIKit guide can be found here: <doc:ViewDefinition-UIKit>

-The purpose of the "View" in VSM is to render the current view state, and provide the user access to the data and actions available in that state.
+The purpose of the "View" in VSM is to render the current view state and provide the user access to the data and actions available in that state.

 ## View Construction